galasa-dev/managers/galasa-managers-parent/galasa-managers-other-parent/dev.galasa.galasaecosystem.manager/src/main/java/dev/galasa/galasaecosystem/codesnippet_01.md

 String value = ecosystem.getCpsProperty("bob")
 ```

-Will set the CPS property `bob` with the value `hello`and retrieve it again.
+Sets the CPS property `bob` with the value `hello`and retrieves it again.